MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/sales-quotation-template-mapping.md

 ### QuoteHeader

 - The **Requested delivery date** field is required in Finance and Operations, and synchronization will fail if the field is left blank.
 To prevent this issue, if the field is blank, a default date is taken from **Source &gt; CDS**.
 The date should be updated to a preferred value.
 Currently, you can't enter a value such as **Today** to represent today's date.
 You must enter a specific date.
 The default template value for **Requested delivery date** is **1/1/2020**.
 - The **Address Country region code** field is required in Finance and Operations.
 To help prevent synchronization errors, you can specify a default value that is used if the field is left blank in Sales.
-This default value is also useful, because you don't have to type **Country region** for local addresses.
+This default value is also useful, because you don't have to manually enter a value in the **Country region** field for local addresses.
 There is no default template value for **DeliveryAddressCountryRegionISOCode**.
 - Update the mapping for **CDS Organization ID** in **Source &gt; CDS** so that it matches **CDS organization** in the Organization entity:

     - The default template value for **Organization_OrganizationId** is **ORG001**.